Understanding Part D Coverage

 Many of our Medicare clients frequently ask questions about the need for Part D coverage.
 Part D is the coverage that can help pay for your prescription drugs.
-Some people may question why take Part D coverage if they take no prescriptions.
-Therefore, it is important to understand that avoiding or delaying Part D coverage can be very costly.
+Some people may question why they should enroll in this coverage if they don’t take prescriptions.
+It is important to understand that avoiding or delaying Part D coverage can be very costly.
 If you enroll later, you will be subject to a penalty.
 More importantly, you could pay full price for your prescriptions without having qualifying coverage.

 Choosing the right Part D plan.

 This is very important and depends on the prescriptions you take and pharmacies you use.
 In many cases, there are 20 or more Part D options in your county.
 It is critical that you select a plan that best fits your needs and budget.
 Our licensed agents are trained to use the Medicare.gov website when working with clients.
 This website can rank the Part D plans available in your zip code based on your prescriptions.
 It is important to bring a list of prescriptions with you when you meet with a licensed agent.
 This will allow an independent assessment to be done on your behalf.